cyberchase88/mindspace/README.md

 - [ ] Phase 2: Memory Garden (Planned)
 - [ ] Phase 3: Bloom + Action (Planned)

+## This is a solo project.
+## No features, documentation, or setup steps are required for collaborators or team onboarding.

 ## 🤝 Contributing
 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.